sjagoori/be/week-1&2/readme.md

 4. What tasks can you run with `npm run scripts`?

-Really anything you would normally use a longer command for; you can start, test and build your project.
+Really anything you would normally use a longer command for; you can start, test, and build your project.

 ---
 ### 🍽Serve
 >In this assignment you’ll build a static file server with a little help from Express.

 #### 🛠The DIY way
-The DIY aproach uses the `fs` and `url` modules.
+The DIY approach uses the `fs` and `url` modules.

-The url module reads the entered url and returns a json to the server, for example:
+The URL module reads the entered URL and returns a JSON to the server, for example:
 ```json
 Url {
   protocol: null,